Discovered - currently not indexed: what does it mean and how to fix?

-The “Discovered - currently not indexed” error indicates that Google knows about these URLs, but they haven't crawled (and therefore indexed) them yet.
+The Discovered - currently not indexed status means that Google knows about these URLs, but they haven't crawled (and therefore indexed) them yet.

 If you're encountering this issue on larger websites (

 - Overloaded server: Google was having issues crawling your site because it appeared to be overloaded.
 Check with your hosting provider if this was the case.